janhavishankar/jst/_pages/cv.md

 Works in Progress
 ======
-- The Impact of Fractional Trading on Risk Aversion for Non-professional Investors under the Prospect Theory Framework <br>
+- The Impact of Fractional Trading on Risk Aversion for Non-professional Investors under the Prospect Theory Framework (w/ Erick W. Rengifo) <br>
-- Exchange Traded Funds, Market Liquidity, and Financial Stability
+- Exchange Traded Funds, Market Liquidity, and Financial Stability (w/ Jay S. Surti)

 Talks and Presentations
 ======